monicaerica/myraytracer/README.md

 The description of a scene, as mentioned above, is given in the form of a script.
 In this script the user can insert inside the scene a geometric object, which by default is inserted at the origin, and then operate some transformations on it, such as translations, rotations and scaling.
 This operations can be done around one or more of the 3 axes.
 The user can also create a material which can then be applied to an object.
-For instance the following line in the script sphere(light_sphere, translation([-10, 4, 0])*scaling([0.2, 0.2, 0.2]))
+For instance the following line in the script

+sphere(light_sphere, translation([-10, 4, 0])*scaling([0.2, 0.2, 0.2]))

+will create a sphere with the light_sphere material atteched to it (to be previously defined), then the sphere is translated -10 units along the x axis, 4 along the y axis and 0 along the z axis and will also be scaled down to 20% of its original size along all axes.